Charles de Gaulle: Fourth nuclear power

-After six years of effort, on 13 February 1960, France became the world's fourth nuclear power when a high-powered nuclear device was exploded in the Sahara.
+After six years of effort, on 13 February 1960, France became the world's fourth nuclear power, detonating a plutonium-fueled nuclear device in a test called Gerboise Bleue near Reggane, French Algeria, in the Sahara.
 In August 1963, France decided against signing the Partial Test Ban Treaty because it would have prohibited it from testing nuclear weapons above ground.
 France continued to carry out tests at the Algerian site until 1966, under an agreement with the newly independent Algeria.
 France's testing program then moved to the Mururoa and Fangataufa Atolls in the South Pacific.
+In August 1968, the first French thermonuclear device was tested in Fangataufa.

 In November 1967, an article by the French Chief of the General Staff (but inspired by de Gaulle) in the Revue de la Défense Nationale caused international consternation.
 It was stated that the French nuclear force should be capable of firing "in all directions"—thus including even America as a potential target.
 This surprising statement was intended as a declaration of French national independence and was in retaliation to a warning issued long ago by Dean Rusk that US missiles would be aimed at France if it attempted to employ atomic weapons outside an agreed plan.
 However, criticism of de Gaulle was growing over his tendency to act alone with little regard for the views of others.